 These recent stats related to web application security tell a compelling story:

-- 50% of organizations have suffered a data breach in the past two years2 – This is an increase of 39% from the previous year.
+- 52% of organizations have suffered a data breach in the past two years.
+This is an increase of 39% in 2021.2

-- 54% of organizations reported unplanned downtime due to an attack4 – This downtime is occurring at least monthly, likely leading to a loss to revenue and operations.
+- 62% of organizations reported unplanned downtime due to an attack.
+This downtime occurs at least monthly, likely leading to a loss to revenue and operations.3

 Developing Your Web Application Security Strategy

-- Pre-breach (reduce the likelihood of compromise): Address vulnerabilities, threats, and configuration issues as early as you can and re-assess periodically.
-This should be performed during every stage of software development, adopting DevSecOps principles for build, launch, and live stages.
+Address vulnerabilities, threats, and configuration issues as early as you can and re-assess periodically.
+Perform this during every stage of software development.
+Adopt DevSecOps principles for build, launch, and live stages.

-- Point of Compromise (identify and block live attacks): The actual point where your application is being targeted with application exploits or credential attacks.
+The actual point where your applications is targeted with application exploits or credential attacks.
 A web application firewall (WAF) can sit in front of your application, inspecting requests, evaluating them against a set of policies, and stopping the malicious ones from progressing.

-- Post-breach (prepare and limit the impact of an attack): This is a critical element of your strategy.
-You must be prepared for a compromise and have rapid detection and response mechanisms in place so compromise can be detected early, and connected with response mechanisms to disrupt, contain, and remediate the threat.
+This is a critical element of your strategy.
+Be prepared for a compromise and have rapid detection and response mechanisms in place.
+With this, compromise can be detected early and connected with response mechanisms to disrupt, contain, and remediate the threat.

-In creating your strategy, don’t make the mistake of focusing all your energy and resources in just one of the three areas.
+In creating your strategy, don’t focus all your energy and resources in just one of the three areas.
 In my experience, organizations often make the mistake of focusing almost completely on pre-breach measures and/or point-of-compromise prevention.
 While I would advise beginning with either of the aforementioned, it is imperative that your web app security strategy delivers on both pre- and post-breach outcomes.

 Security Can’t Be an Afterthought

-- Scan code — Always scan the code for vulnerabilities before you’re in development, especially if you’re using open-source code.
-While open source has its benefits, you have to use it responsibly as third-party code can introduce risks, usually inadvertently, but sometimes deliberately.
+Always scan the code for vulnerabilities before you’re in development, especially if you’re using open-source code.
+While open source has its benefits, you have to use it responsibly.
+Third-party code can introduce risks, usually inadvertently, but sometimes deliberately.
 Log4J is still the shining example of the potential consequences.

-- Vulnerability scanning — Scan the asset as its deployed on a periodic schedule (recommendation is daily), assessing the application from the outside in, from the internal network, and on the host itself to provide a 360-degree view of your exposures and prioritizations.
+Scan the asset as its deployed on a periodic schedule (recommendation is daily).
+Asses the application from the outside in, from the internal network, and on the host itself to provide a 360-degree view of your exposures and prioritizations.

-- Penetration test — A penetration test goes even further with hands on keyboard attacks, simulating exactly what an adversary would do.
-Be sure to patch the results from your vulnerability scan first so your penetration testers have to earn their money, as they will provide you with a comprehensive report on any holes missed in the automated vulnerability scan and make recommendations on exactly what needs to be addressed and mitigated.
+A penetration test goes even further with hands on keyboard attacks, simulating exactly what an adversary would do.
+Be sure to patch the results from your vulnerability scan first so your penetration testers earn their money.
+They will provide a comprehensive report on any holes missed in the automated vulnerability scan and make recommendations on exactly what needs to be addressed and mitigated.

-- Monitor and re-assess — Constant monitoring is key, including monitoring of the application’s behavior to identify any abnormalities or threats.
-Applications, threats, and business strategy will evolve, so revisit and re-assess the processes you have in place to ensure they still are relevant and appropriate.
+Constant monitoring is key, including monitoring the app’s behavior to identify any abnormalities or threats.
+Applications, threats, and business strategy will evolve.
+Revisit and re-assess the processes you have in place to ensure they still are relevant and appropriate.

 Like all security, web app security is not a destination you reach, it’s a constant journey.
-Ensure your web application security journey by partnering with Forta’s Alert Logic MDR.
-To learn more, watch the on-demand webinar “Securing Web Applications” or check out our 2-minute MDR demo.
+Ensure your web application security journey with Fortra Managed WAF.
+To learn more, watch the on-demand webinar “Securing Web Applications” or request a Fortra Managed WAF demo.